 Furthermore, unlike with PureVPN, blocking WebRTC leaks using these methods will often disable WebRTC functionality altogether.

-Disabling WebRTC on Chrome is tricky, and we strongly suggest not to mingle in the settings as that may cause your Chrome browser not to work altogether.
+Disabling WebRTC on Chrome is tricky, and we strongly suggest not to adjust the settings as that may cause your Chrome browser not to work altogether.

-The best way to disable WebRTC on Chrome is by using PureVPN extension.
-PureVPN Chrome extension comes with WebRTC Leak Protection by default.
+He best way to disable WebRTC on Chrome is by using PureVPN extension.
+The PureVPN Chrome VPN comes with WebRTC Leak Protection by default.
 The extension makes it easy for the users as it doesn’t involve a configuration process.
 Here is the process:

-Firefox does not have an innate process to disable WebRTC Leak.
+Firefox does not have an innate process to disable WebRTC Leaks.
 The fear of having your IP exposed can be frustrating and detrimental.
-To disable WebRTC leak on Firefox, you will need to install PureVPN add-on.
+To disable WebRTC leak on Firefox, you will need to install the PureVPN Firefox add-on.
 Here are the steps:

-That’s all it takes to secure your IP address from being leaked.
+That’s all it takes to secure your IP address from being leaked on Firefox.

 Similar to installing a web extension or an add-on, PureVPN offers WebRTC Leak Protection functionality on its applications (Windows, Mac, Android, and iOS).